privacyidea/privacyidea/doc/installation/system/pimanage.rst

 Rotate Audit Log
 ----------------

 Audit logs are written to the database.
-You can use pi-manage.py to perform a log rotation.
+You can use pi-manage to perform a log rotation.

-   pi-manage.py rotate_audit
+   pi-manage rotate_audit

 You can specify a highwatermark and a lowwatermark.